 2. Pulse a few times to chop up the greens.

-3. Add the garlic, Parmesan cheese, pine nuts, and olive oil.
+3. Add the garlic, Parmesan cheese, pine nuts, olive oil and optional crushed red pepper.

 4. Pulse to blend until smooth, scraping down the sides of the bowl with a spatula between pulsing intervals.
 Add more oil until you achieve the desired consistency.